-If this field is configured to display GPS track, and no GPS receiver is detected (e.g. it is powered off or disconnected), an amber "NO DATA" will be displayed.
-If a GPS receiver is detected but it has not achieved a fix or is otherwise not providing useful data, "NO GPS" will be displayed.
+If this field is configured to display GPS track, and no data from the GPS receiver is detected (e.g. it is powered off or disconnected), an amber "NO DATA" will be displayed.
+If a GPS is detected but it has not achieved a fix or is otherwise not providing useful data, "NO GPS" will be displayed.

-If either the heading bug or the bearing to bug is off the left or right side of the screen, a colored arrow will show the shortest-turn direction to the corresponding bug.
+If either the heading bug or the bearing-to bug are off the left or right sides of the screen, a colored arrow will show the shortest-turn direction to the corresponding bug.
 To quickly align the heading bug to the current heading, select HDG BUG, then push and hold the center knob.

 Magnetometer aiding for DG heading is normally invisible to the pilot, however, there are two red warning flags that can occur.
 The first is "MAG CAL" which indicates a problem with the magnetometer calibration.
 The second is "NO MAG" which indicates that magnetometer sensor data is absent (e.g. connection failure).
-If either of these occur, refer to AV-30-C Installation Manual UAV-1003947-001 for more information.
+If either of these occur, refer to AV-30-E Installation Manual UAV-1004234-001 for more information.